discordjs/guide/guide/popular-topics/permissions.md

 </branch>

-If you want to enhance this system slightly, you can include the guild owner by comparing the executing members ID with `message.guild.ownerID`.
+If you want to enhance this system slightly, you can include the guild owner by comparing the executing member's ID with `message.guild.ownerID`.

 To include permission checks like `ADMINISTRATOR` or `MANAGE_GUILD`, keep reading as we will cover Discord Permissions and all their intricacies in the following sections.